permitta/permitta-core/docs/index.md

-# Overview
-## Permitta makes using OPA with Trino simple and fun
+# Trino + OPA is simple with Permitta

 OPA and Trino are an awesome combination, but maintaining the policy documents and required data object can be painful.
 Permitta-core makes this easy with managed curation of principals and tables,